It’s getting harder and harder to grow your business online.

 Because here’s the thing: Google is trying really hard to identify quality content.

-They’re measuring reader engagement, time on page, social shares and a bunch of other factors to determine if your content is high quality.
+They’re measuring reader engagement rate, time on page, social shares and a bunch of other factors to determine if your content is high quality.

 And they’re getting really good at it.